RubaXa/DEL/README.md

-# DEL — DOM Event listener
+# DEL — DOM Event Listener

 A listener to events for all elements that match the selector, now or in the future.